-Page 296, step 3: Making sure that the Fill is selected (the Fill box), either in the Tools panel or in the Gradient panel, is going to be a consistent theme throughout this lesson so that students can learn how to edit a gradient fill using the Gradient tool.
-On page 296, step 4, remind students to double-click precisely on the color stop in the Gradient panel.
+Page 276, step 3: Making sure that the Fill is selected (the Fill box), either in the Tools panel, Swatches panel, or in the Gradient panel, is going to be a consistent theme throughout this lesson so that students can learn how to edit a gradient fill using the Gradient tool.
+On page 276, step 4, remind students to double-click precisely on the color stop in the Gradient panel.
 For example, if they slightly miss the gradient stop, a new gradient stop is created.
+To delete a color stop, they can either select the stop and click the trash can icon to the right of the gradient slider or drag the stop away from the gradient slider.
 Students can easily get lost among the panels required to make this exercise work.